TendelTWeb/WafflePlugin/README.md

 # WafflePlugin
 ### What is WafflePlugin?
-> WafflePlugin allows a navigation bar — but with the factor of change the content like a slideshow.
+> WafflePlugin allows a navigation bar — but with the code to change the content like a slideshow.